Podcast: Play in new window | Download (Duration: 10:44 — 13.0MB)

 -

-Intelligence is the ability to handle a large number of abstractions at a time. however, intelligence without effective thinking will never realise its potential.
-Not only is thinking conspicuously absent from the school curriculum, it is implicitly discouraged!
+Intelligence grows out of practice in using conceptual ideas.
+The use of conceptual ideas is the process of thinking.
+But sadly, developing thinking skills is not given any attention by the educational establishment.
+You could even say it’s implicitly discouraged!
 The methods of instruction and testing, of rote learning and examination, do not encourage critical thinking.
-Sadly school seems to have the widespread effect of diminishing natural curiosity and of crippling the desire to know.
+Sadly, school seems to have the widespread effect of diminishing natural curiosity and of crippling the desire to know.
 The most important skill left untaught in school is critical thinking.

 Any education worth having must address philosophical fundamentals.
 It must address questions about the nature of reality and of knowledge itself, and of the basics of logic and argument.
 Without explicit discussion of those ‘deep’ or ‘BIG’ issues, the empty space where their own conclusions should be, gets filled with cultural downloads from the society around them.
 Assumptions about our understanding of reality, the nature of things, how reality works, are then filed away never to be consciously visited.
 These form our world-view, they become are our (often) unconsciously held philosophical convictions, and they guide our lives.
 If we are to raise fully conscious young people, we must encourage the conscious examination of philosophical convictions because they guide our lives.